taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [DAIL-SQL](https://github.com/beachwang/dail-sql) - A efficient and effective few-shot NL2SQL method on GPT-4.
  * [auto-playwright](https://github.com/lucgagan/auto-playwright) - Automating Playwright steps using ChatGPT.
  * [mi-gpt](https://github.com/idootop/mi-gpt) - Connect the Xiaoai speaker to ChatGPT and Douyin, and transform it into your exclusive voice assistant.
+ * [hostedgpt](https://github.com/allyourbot/hostedgpt) - An open version of ChatGPT you can host anywhere or run locally.
+ * [typingmind](https://github.com/typingmind/typingmind) - The most advanced Web UI for AI chat